Auto Insurance:

 Manufacturer defects

-And again, “full coverage” is not an actual thing.
-It just means you have comprehensive + collision—but says nothing about your liability limits, UM/UIM, PIP, or extras.
+And once again, “full coverage” is not an actual insurance term—it simply means you have Comprehensive and Collision, but says nothing about your liability limits, UM/UIM, or optional protections.

 How Much Coverage Do You Really Need?